Gender in Music Psychology

 Introduction

-Academia suffers various equity issues, impacting productivity, innovation, and job satisfaction in the workplace, which-in turn-hugely impact academic progress.
-One aspect of this inequity is gender.
-Women are more at a disadvantage than men, with evidence suggesting that women are less present in positions of power.
-For instance, in the UK in 2016-17, 24.6% of professors are women (Bhopal & Henderson, 2021) when compared to the 44% of all grades in the UK academia (Harris et al., 2025).
-A similar situation holds for Italy (24% female professors) (Filandri & Pasqua, 2021), and to some extent for the United States (14%) (Spoon et al., 2023).
-A pay gap between men and women in academia is also significant, (e.g., female-male wage ratio is 0.85 in 2020 in the United Kingdom) (Quadlin et al., 2023).
+Academia across all disciplines suffers various equity issues, impacting productivity, innovation, and job satisfaction in the workplace, which—in turn—hugely impact academic progress, leadership opportunities, and visibility throughout a career (Allen et al., 2021).
+Although there are several issues, this paper focuses on one particular issue: gender inequity.
+Although we recognise that gender is a multidimensional social construct, for the purposes of the current paper, and because non-binary authorship generally is less than 0.1% (Son & Bell, 2022), we remain consistent and comparable gender and authorship research (González-Alvarez & Sos-Peña, 2020; Ni et al., 2021; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022; Wais, 2006) and generally adopt a binary (woman-man) classification.
+In disciplines overall, women are more at a disadvantage than men, with evidence suggesting that women are less present in positions of power.
+For instance, in the UK in 2016-17, 24.6% of professors were women (Bhopal & Henderson, 2021) when compared to the 44% of all grades in the UK academia (Harris et al., 2025).
+A similar situation holds for Italy (24% female professors, Filandri & Pasqua, 2021), and to greater extent for the United States (14%, Spoon et al., 2023).
+A substantial pay gap exists between men and women in academia; for example, a woman-man wage ratio was 0.85 in 2020 in the United Kingdom (Quadlin et al., 2023).
 In a “publish or perish” culture of science and academia (Kiai, 2019), one crucial aspect to focus on is authorship.
-The number and quality (e.g., journal reputation) of authorships an individual determines crucial career development such as grant funding and future (permanent) positions.
+The number and quality (e.g., journal reputation) of authorships an individual has garnered can determine crucial career development such as grant funding and future (permanent) positions.

 Aims